 Hall of Fame

-The Media & Communication Hall of Fame was organized to recognize Texas Tech University alumni who have distinguished themselves in Media & Communication.
-The Hall of Fame also recognizes individuals who have distinguished themselves in Media & Communication and have specifically aided the educational programs in the College of Media & Communication at Texas Tech.
+The Media & Communication Hall of Fame was organized to recognize Texas Tech University alumni who have distinguished themselves in media and communication.
+The Hall of Fame also recognizes individuals who have distinguished themselves in media and communication and have specifically aided the educational programs in the College of Media & Communication at Texas Tech.

 Nominations are made by any student, faculty member, individual or group.
 The nominations must be made prior to the fall meeting of the Media & Communication National Professional Advisory Board for consideration for inclusion in the annual ceremony.